Adversary Preliminary Hearing

 We often represent clients before an arrest or filing any formal charge (called the “pre-filing investigation”).
 During this time, our goal is convincing the prosecutor with the State Attorney’s Office NOT to file any formal charge (often called the “no file” or “no information”).

 If the State Attorney’s Office decides not to file any charges by the 21st day, our attorneys are experienced in filing a motion to an adversary preliminary hearing under Rule 3.133(b)(1) of the Florida Rules of Criminal Procedure on the 22nd day after the arrest.
-If the State fails to produce any witnesses or evidence to establish probable cause, we can file a motion for your immediate release on own recognizance.
+If the State fails to produce any witnesses or evidence to establish probable cause, we can file a motion for your immediate release on your own recognizance.

-Our criminal defense attorneys in Tampa, FL, can help you during the 21 day period after an arrest but before any formal charge is filed.
+Our criminal defense attorneys in Tampa, FL, can help you during the 21-day period after an arrest but before any formal charge is filed.
 Let us put our experience to work for you.

 Call (813) 250-0500.